Cloud transformation posture

 In this state:

-New users provisioned through the HR provisioning capability are created directly in Azure AD.
+New users provisioned through the HR provisioning capability are created directly in Microsoft Entra ID.

-A plan to move apps that depend on Active Directory and are part of the vision for the future-state Azure AD environment is being executed.
+A plan to move apps that depend on Active Directory and are part of the vision for the future-state Microsoft Entra environment is being executed.
 A plan to replace services that won't move (file, print, or fax services) is in place.

-On-premises workloads have been replaced with cloud alternatives such as Windows Virtual Desktop, Azure Files, or Google Cloud Print.
+On-premises workloads have been replaced with cloud alternatives such as Windows Virtual Desktop, Azure Files, or Universal Print.
 Azure SQL Managed Instance replaces SQL Server.

 State 5: 100% cloud

-In the 100%-cloud state, Azure AD and other Azure tools provide all IAM capability.
-This is the long-term aspiration for many organizations.
+In the 100%-cloud state, Microsoft Entra ID and other Azure tools provide all IAM capability.
+This state is the long-term aspiration for many organizations.

 In this state: